How do you overcome a bad job market? Groom a dynamite personal brand

 Petra, the senior director, continues to enjoy the benefits of her positive brand at the company.
 She benefits from access to career-enhancing opportunities, the loyalty and support of her team, and the ability to impact and influence the company agenda.
 Marcus has found himself increasingly marginalized, with reduced scope and impact and ongoing retention issues on his team as his employees seek to advance their careers elsewhere in the company.

 Developing your personal brand is about delivering value, generating meaningful results, and impacting others in the best way possible.
 It requires reflection, awareness, and choices that align with your desired brand.
-But with a cascade of benefits for you, your team and your organization, it’s worth the effort.
+But with a cascade of benefits for you, your team, and your organization, it’s worth the effort.

 Therefore, really consider this final question: How will my personal brand reflect who I am and who I want to be?